kerpowla/RFIDTrackHack/README.md

 Internal hack using RFID technology.

-This will go private soon so please make sure you have a GitHub account/commit something so you can still access it.
+This will go private at some point, so please make sure you have a GitHub account so I can add you to the contributor list.